 There are several different factors you will need to be knowledgeable of and consider when you go to purchase a rangefinder for hunting.
 You will need to choose whether you will use it for a bow or rifle, how much magnification it has, the lens type, and how much you are willing to spend.

-● Multi-Coated-at least one lens surface is coated in multiple layers
+- Multi-Coated-at least one lens surface is coated with multiple layers

 Lenses also vary based on size with larger lenses usually offering more brightness.
 Though the larger lenses also add more weight and can be bulky, so they can be a bit unnecessary when you don’t plan on looking through it for several hours like you would binoculars.